 Katriina is a Chartered Psychologist and was made a Fellow of the British Psychological Society in 2017.
-She is an expert panel member for Cancer Research UK's Early Diagnosis Review Panel and a member of the National Cancer Research Institute (NCRI) Primary Care Clinical Studies Group.
+Katriina chairs the Early Diagnosis sub-group of the NCRI’s Primary Care Clinical Studies Group (CSG) and is an expert panel member for Cancer Research UK's Early Diagnosis Review Panel and Tenovus Cancer Care Psychosocial Advisory Committee.
 She also sits on Editorial Boards for the European Journal of Cancer Care and Psycho-Oncology.

 - Early diagnosis and cancer

 - Cancer knowledge, attitudes and beliefs

 - Symptom perception

 - Health inequalities

 Yoryos Lyratzopoulos (University College London, University of Cambridge)

 February 2017- current.
 Fellow of the British Psychological Society (BPS)

 May 2016-current.
 Member of the Psycho-Oncology Journal Affiliate Editorial Board